-Rather than buying a slice of tempting cake, I bought myself a nice bag of whole meal strong flour for bread making, also a local product from Cauldwells mill at Rowsley, Matlock.
+Rather than buying a slice of tempting cake, I bought myself a nice bag of wholemeal strong flour for bread making, also a local product from Cauldwells mill at Rowsley, Matlock.

 I enjoy baking, and I think this flour will be perfect for some nice bread rolls.
-After Coffee we strolled along taking in the activities beside Cromford wharf, a few beautiful examples of miniature steam engines were on display at the wharf and one was steaming along and took a couple of passengers, so nice to see them working.
+After Coffee we strolled along taking in the activities beside Cromford wharf, a few beautiful examples of miniature steam engines were on display at the wharf on that day and one was steaming along and took a couple of passengers, so nice to see them working.

 A little further along and model boats were being sailed along the canal, lovely sight.

-We fed the giant army of ducks on the canal and then it time to get moving along the canal back to the High Peak Junction workshops to complete the circuit, we arrived back to the workshop just in time to watch a horse drawn Barge coming through taking passengers for trips along the canal.
+We fed the giant army of ducks on the canal and then carried on along the canal back to the High Peak Junction workshops to complete the circuit, we arrived back to the workshop just in time to watch a horse drawn barge coming through taking passengers for trips along the canal.

 What a fabulous sight to see, and what a wonderful experience it must be too.